 In summary enzymes inhibit bugs, biocides kill them.
 The enzymes and one of the biocides contain alcohol which absorbs the water into the fuel and can cause serious damage to a modern engine.
 If there is more water in the bottom of the tank than the alcohol can absorb then it will remain there.
 The best and safest method to remove water is through a water separator.

-MarShip produce a Biocide, the neat version.
+MarShip produce a Biocide, DieseAid B, the neat version.
 We could produce an enzyme product but do not as we believe they are neither as effective nor permanent as biocides.
-Water should be removed regularly by opening the drain valve or if no drain is fitted then by a Diesel Dipper® and Dip Tube that gets to the very bottom of the tank.
+Water should be removed regularly by opening the drain cock, if no drain is fitted then fit a Diesel Dipper® and Dip Tube that gets to the very bottom of the tank.
+See our Presentation here

 Thank you!
 Your submission has been received!